unitop010/unitop010/README.md

-<h1 align="center" title="...and I'm happy to see you here :)">🏅 Software Engineer 🏅</a></h1>
+<h1 align="center" title="...and I'm happy to see you here :)">👋 Welcome to @unitop010! 👋</a></h1>

-<h2>🙏 Welcome to @unitop010!</h2>
+<h2>🏅 Senior Software Engineer 🏅</h2>

 <h3>📌 What I Do </h3>

-✅ Full Stack Development: Design and develop end-to-end web applications using modern frameworks like React, Node.js, FastAPI, and Flask.
+🌱 Full Stack Development: Design and develop end-to-end web applications using modern frameworks like React, Node.js, FastAPI, and Flask.

-✅ AI/ML Integration: Build AI-powered recommendation systems, chatbots, and data analysis tools using TensorFlow, scikit-learn, and LLM.
+🌱 AI/ML Integration: Build AI-powered recommendation systems, chatbots, and data analysis tools using TensorFlow, scikit-learn, and LLM.

-✅ Real-Time Data Platforms: Develop advanced trading platforms with real-time alerts, customizable dashboards, and actionable insights.
+🌱 Real-Time Data Platforms: Develop advanced trading platforms with real-time alerts, customizable dashboards, and actionable insights.

-✅ E-commerce Optimization: Optimize e-commerce platforms for speed, scalability, and user experience, leveraging BigCommerce, Shopify, and custom Python solutions.
+🌱 E-commerce Optimization: Optimize e-commerce platforms for speed, scalability, and user experience, leveraging BigCommerce, Shopify, and custom Python solutions.

-✅ API Integration & Automation: Seamlessly integrate third-party APIs, automate workflows, and build custom bots for data processing and task automation.
+🌱 API Integration & Automation: Seamlessly integrate third-party APIs, automate workflows, and build custom bots for data processing and task automation.

-✅ Data Scraping & Analysis: Extract, clean, and analyze data from websites and APIs to provide actionable insights for decision-making.
+🌱 Data Scraping & Analysis: Extract, clean, and analyze data from websites and APIs to provide actionable insights for decision-making.
 <br/>
 <br/>
 <h3>📊 GitHub Stats</h3>